Dev.IQ · 02

 Final Plat Routing & Recording

-Engineering report, final plat applications, mylars, owner signature, agency routing, recording, addressing.
+Engineering report, final plat applications, mylar routing through multiple agencies, owner signature, county recording, addressing.
+Outcome: multi-agency approval results in county recording.

 • Engineering report